bradthomasbrown/tiktaalik/atman.md

 how to determine if an iterator's length is longer than a given number m? init a counter at 0, start iterating and incrementing the counter, stop if iterator is done, throw if counter is > m

+we can either pad some multiple of 64 or we can find the right amount and add "0".repeat